beyondkmp/NodeModuleCollector/README.md

 This is a simple tool to collect all production node modules used in a project.
 It supports npm, yarn1, pnpm and yarn berry(with node-modules).

-It is useful to collect all production node modules for a project, so that you can easily to package them into electron asar.
+It is useful to collect all production node modules for a electron project, so that you can easily to package them into electron asar.

 ## Design